-- (a) adverse effects are avoided where practicable; then - (b) where adverse effects cannot be avoided, they are minimised where practicable; then - (c) where adverse effects cannot be minimised, they are remedied where practicable; then - (d) where more than minor residual adverse effects cannot be avoided, minimised, or remedied, aquatic offsetting is provided where possible; then - (e) if aquatic offsetting of more than minor residual adverse effects is not possible, aquatic compensation is provided; then - (f) if aquatic compensation is not appropriate, the activity itself is avoided.
+(a) adverse effects are avoided where practicable; then

+(b) where adverse effects cannot be avoided, they are minimised where practicable; then

+(c) where adverse effects cannot be minimised, they are remedied where practicable; then

+(d) where more than minor residual adverse effects cannot be avoided, minimised, or remedied, aquatic offsetting is provided where possible; then

+(e) if aquatic offsetting of more than minor residual adverse effects is not possible, aquatic compensation is provided; then

+(f) if aquatic compensation is not appropriate, the activity itself is avoided.

+New definition of 'aquatic compensation'

+Aquatic compensation: a conservation outcome resulting from actions that are intended to compensate for any more than minor residual adverse effects on a wetland or river after all appropriate avoidance, minimisation, remediation, and aquatic offset measures have been sequentially applied.

+New definition of 'aquatic offset':

+Aquatic offset: a measurable conservation outcome resulting from actions that are intended to:

+(a) redress any more than minor residual adverse effects on a wetland or river after all appropriate avoidance, minimisation, and remediation, measures have been sequentially applied; and

+(b) achieve no net loss, and preferably a net gain, in the extent and values of the wetland or river, where:

+(i) no net loss means that the measurable positive effects of actions match any loss of extent or values over space and time, taking into account the type and location of the wetland or river; and

+(ii) net gain means that the measurable positive effects of actions exceed the point of no net loss.

-Policy 40: Maintaining Protecting and enhancing the health and well-being of water bodies and freshwater ecosystems aquatic ecosystem health in water bodies - consideration
+Policy 40: Maintaining Protecting Maintaining and improving enhancing the health and well-being of water bodies and freshwater ecosystems aquatic ecosystem health in water bodies - consideration